 What better way to get ideas flowing than to look at podcasts with a solid fan base?
 That’s why I’ll do podcast case studies to learn more, like the first case study of the My Favorite Murder podcast.

 There are many great podcast topics that live and grow with us.
-Today we’ll review those topics that can help kickstart topic ideas to launch you on your podcasting journey.
+Today we’ll review those topics that can kickstart ideas to launch you on your podcasting journey.

 Popular Podcast Topics